CodingNinjasCodes/RubyTutorial/README.md

     Ruby is flexible

-What is you want to pass a variable number of arguments and you don't want to pass an array.
+What if you want to pass a variable number of arguments and you don't want to pass an array.

 Voila, we have *args arguement.